- Interview Preparation

 You Have a Poor Attitude

-Regardless of how you feel about your current company and role, you should not express a negative view.
+Regardless of how you feel about your current company and role, you should not express an opposing view.
 There are plenty of ways to explain why you want to leave your current company without being negative.
-Additionally, you need to have a positive attitude during your interview and show interest in the role.
+Additionally, you must be positive during your interview and show interest in the role.
 Do not go into the interview thinking (and acting) like they would be lucky to have you as an employee (even if that is true).
 Some of the following examples are included above, but they are indicative of a poor attitude:

 - Being late